+This section of the Council report is presented using the Balanced Scorecard approach.
+The four Balanced Scorecard perspectives and key areas of focus are shown in the following table and the associated key indicators that follow are drawn from across the Councils services.

+=

-This section of the Council report is presented using the Scorecard perspectives and key areas of focus are she indicators that follow are drawn from across the Council council and the section of the Scorecard perspectives and key areas of focus are shown are drawn from across the Council and the section of the section own in the following table and the associated key Customer/Stakeholder Financial Health Improving outcomes for children, young people and their families Ensuring Midlothian is a safe place to live, work and grow up in Creating opportunities for all and reducing inequalities Growing the local economy and supporting businesses Responding to growing demand for Housing and Adult Social Care services Maintaining financial sustainability and maximising funding sources Making optimal use of available resources Reducing costs and eliminating waste Internal Processes Learning and Growth Improving and aligning processes, services and infrastructure Developing employee knowledge, skills and abilities Improving engagement and collaboration Developing a high performing workforce Each of the perspectives shown above are supported by a number of key measures and indicators which ensure that the Balanced Scorecard informs ongoing performance reporting and helps to identify areas for further improvement.
-The strategy map below provides an at a glance summary of the key performance further improvement.
-The strategy map below provides an at a glance summary of the key performance reporting and helps to identify areas for indicators identified for the Single Midlothian Plan and under each of the perspective headings of the Balanced Scorecard.
+Customer/Stakeholder Financial Health

+Improving outcomes for children, young people and their families Ensuring Midlothian is a safe place to live, work and grow up in Creating opportunities for all and reducing inequalities Growing the local economy and supporting businesses Responding to growing demand for Housing and Adult Social Care services Maintaining financial sustainability and maximising funding sources Making optimal use of available resources Reducing costs and eliminating waste

+Internal Processes Learning and Growth

+Improving and aligning processes, services and infrastructure Developing employee knowledge, skills and abilities Improving engagement and collaboration Developing a high performing workforce

+Each of the perspectives shown above are supported by a number of key measures and indicators which ensure that the Balanced Scorecard informs ongoing performance reporting and helps to identify areas for further improvement.
+The strategy map below provides an at a glance summary of the key performance indicators identified for the Single Midlothian Plan and under each of the perspective headings of the Balanced Scorecard.
 Detailed performance data is available in the quarterly service performance reports.